Election outcome gives jubilant Merkel a wardrobe headache

 BERLIN Relishing a thumping election victory for her conservatives in Germany's Sunday election, a smiling Angela Merkel said on Monday that conjecture about looming coalition talks presented her with a dilemma on what to wear.

-With speculation swirling about her coalition options - which Germans tend to describe in terms of party colors - a relaxed-looking Merkel told reporters how she had tried to choose a neutral color for the news conference.
+With speculation swirling about her coalition options - which Germans tend to describe in terms of party colours - a relaxed-looking Merkel told reporters how she had tried to choose a neutral colour for the news conference.

 "This morning I stood in front of my wardrobe and I thought red is no good, bright green is no good, blue was yesterday, what are you going to do?" said Merkel, who wore a dark jacket with a blue-green hue.